philipp-kramer/SharpGfx/GlslParser/README.md

-﻿This is part of little open source OpenGL framework.
+﻿This is part of little open source graphics framework.
 It provides additional error checking for GLSL programs.